AedrianRansom/IWDEE-UI-BGEE/README.md

 Icewind Dale Enhanced Edition.
 The mod come with two components:

-a) core: an almost identical reproduction of the user interface from IWDEE is installed for BG2EE.
+i) core: an almost identical reproduction of the user interface from IWDEE is installed for BG2EE.
 However, because of some differences between the two games, a few minor things have been altered/removed/added.

-b) extra: additional changes and tweaks for the core component of this mod made by it's author, in suit with his personal preferences.
+ii) extra: additional changes and tweaks for the core component of this mod made by it's author, in suit with his personal preferences.
 For example: further tweaked the game's text, overhauled side bar buttons, in-game's clock replacement, tooltip replacement, etc.

 3) Requirements:
 - Baldur's Gate 2 Enhanced Edition patched to the latest version v2.6.6.0